Dushistov/flapigen-rs/android-example/README.md

 Gradle will take care of building and deploying the Rust sources.
 Thus, to build the project in release mode, simply call `./gradlew androidRelease`.

-To build only the rust libraries for a specific target, call cargo as usual , but specify the environment variable `ANDROID_APPLICATION_ID`(e.g.
+To build only the rust libraries for a specific target, call cargo as usual, e.g.
-`ANDROID_APPLICATION_ID="net.akaame.myapplication" cargo build --target arm-linux-androideabi`).
+`cargo build --target arm-linux-androideabi`.